Molkobain/itop-portal-mosaic-service-catalog/README.md

 ### Description
 Set the *mosaic* view as default for the service catalog of the user portal.

-*Note: You must have the _mosaic_ view enabled for the service catalog in order to use this extension.*

 ![Description decoration](https://raw.githubusercontent.com/Molkobain/itop-portal-mosaic-service-catalog/master/docs/service-catalog-mosaic.PNG)

 ### Compatibility